Fantastic artwork surrounds us.

 A Sunday Afternoon on the Island of La Grande Jatte (Georges Seurat, 1884-1886)

 Everyone recognizes this painting, but few know the name.
-Do you recall a painting of a spring picnic along a river, with a woman in the foreground in a black dress with a large bustle, holding an umbrella?
+Do you recall a painting of a spring picnic along a river, with a woman in the foreground in a black dress with a large bustle holding an umbrella?
 It’s eerily reminiscent of impressionist paintings but a tiny bit too crisp to be considered one.
-This is Seurat’s A Sunday Afternoon on the Island of La Grande Jatte.
+It’s Seurat’s A Sunday Afternoon on the Island of La Grande Jatte.

-This painting was crafted utilizing the pointillism technique, a form of painting where the artist uses small dots, or points, of color on the canvas to create an overarching image.
+This painting was crafted using the pointillism technique, a form of painting in which the artist uses small dots, or points, of color on the canvas to create an overarching image.
 Seurat was one of the first to use this method and the first to execute it on such a large scale.
 This work is widely regarded as the start of the neo-impressionist movement.

 A Sunday Afternoon on the Island of La Grande Jatte is on display at the Art Institute, Chicago.